web-archive-group/ELXN42-Article/elxn42.md

 A combination of the two is a recommended approach: the streaming API for the bulk collection, and the search API to fill in any gaps that may have happened when using the system.

 Once collected, tweets can be shared with other people through the tweet IDs, which can be rehydrated using twarc.
-As twarc's readme notes:
+As twarc's README notes:

 >The Twitter API's Terms of Service prevent people from making large amounts of raw Twitter data available on the Web.
 The data can be used for research and archived for local use, but not shared with the world.
 Twitter does allow files of tweet identifiers to be shared, which can be useful when you would like to make a dataset of tweets available.
 You can then use Twitter's API to hydrate the data, or to retrieve the full JSON for each identifier.
 This is particularly important for verification of social media research.